solar building

 Protect the environment

 Are you looking for ways to reduce your carbon footprint?
 Going solar is a great place to start.
-Here’s a key bit of info you may want to keep in mind: The average residential system can eliminate up to 5 tons of carbon emissions annually—that’s like taking a passenger vehicle off the road for an entire year.
+Here’s a key bit of info you may want to keep in mind: The average residential solar panel system can eliminate up to 5 tons of carbon emissions annually—that’s like taking a passenger vehicle off the road for an entire year.

 Time-sensitive savings